 5 Best Google Analytics Goals Examples to Copy

-Looking for the best Google analytics goals examples that you should copy in 2020?
+Looking for the best Google analytics goals examples that you should copy?

 When you install Google Analytics for your website, you’ll be able to access web traffic metrics and user behavior data for every page where the Analytics tag is installed.
 This includes metrics like bounce rate, pages per session, device type, and even the location of the visitor.